Muriel Gray: Personal life

-Born in East Kilbride, Gray is of partly Jewish ancestry.
+Gray was born on 30 August 1958 in East Kilbride, Lanarkshire, Scotland.
+She is of partly Jewish ancestry.
 She presented a documentary for Channel 4 tracing her Jewish roots on her mother's side, entitled The Wondering Jew (1996), in which she discovered her maternal line descended from what is now Moldova.

-She is married to television producer Hamish Barbour and they have three children.
+Gray has been married to television producer Hamish Barbour since 1991, and they have three children.
 In 1997, their daughter nearly drowned in a garden pond, which left her permanently brain damaged.

-On 31 January 2016, Gray was seen thanking the British Airways pilot of the plane in which her husband, Hamish Barbour, was a passenger, for successfully landing on three wheels instead of the usual five.

 Career

 Early career

-A graduate of the Glasgow School of Art, she worked as a professional illustrator and then as assistant head of design in the National Museum of Antiquities in Edinburgh.
+A graduate of the Glasgow School of Art, Gray worked as a professional illustrator and then as assistant head of design in the National Museum of Antiquities in Edinburgh.

 Broadcasting career

-After playing in punk band The Family Von Trapp, she became an interviewer on the early Channel 4 alternative pop show The Tube from 1982; she was the main anchor on the short-lived ITV Border show Bliss in 1985, she presented Frocks on the Box (1987–88) and The Media Show (1987–89) again for Channel 4.
+After playing in punk band the Family Von Trapp, she became an interviewer on the early Channel 4 alternative pop show The Tube from 1982; she was the main anchor on the short-lived ITV Border show Bliss in 1985, she presented Frocks on the Box (1987–88) and The Media Show (1987–89) again for Channel 4.
 She was briefly a DJ for Edinburgh's Radio Forth in 1983 and 1984.
 She was a regular stand-in presenter on BBC Radio 1 during most of the eighties, including for John Peel.
 She also presented regularly on BBC Radio 4, for Start the Week in Russell Harty's absence and also during Jeremy Paxman's leave.

-Later she presented The Munro Show (which documented her climbing Scotland's highest hills, the Munros).
+Gray later presented The Munro Show (which documented her climbing a number of Scotland's highest hills, the Munros).
 She accompanied this with the book The First Fifty – Munro Bagging Without A Beard.
 She presented various other TV shows including Ride On, a motoring magazine show for Channel 4, The Design Awards, for BBC, and The Booker Prize awards for Channel 4.

 Gray presented Art Is Dead – Long Live TV.
 This programme sparked a controversy when it was discovered that the series, covering the work of five artists, was a spoof.

 Gray presented the definitive documentary on The Glasgow Boys, a group of influential 19th-century painters, including Sir John Lavery and James Guthrie, who challenged the orthodox values of their day.
 The Glasgow Boys was shown on BBC2.

 Gray co-presented Channel 4's coverage of the 2016 Turner Prize ceremony in Glasgow.

+In 2017, Gray had a cameo in "Private View", the closing episode of the third series of black comedy anthology TV series Inside No. 9.